Thomas Ravenel Wants To Have ‘Southern Charm’ Star Patricia Altschul Deposed In Custody Case

-For someone who doesn’t want any part of his custody battle with ex, Kathryn Dennis on the Bravo show Southern Charm now that he’s been fired, Thomas Ravenel is subpoenaing members of the cast into court for depositions.
-In the same week that it was revealed that the former politician and reality star wants to depose the mother of the show’s executive producer, doyenne Patricia Altschul, he went to court to keep details of the fight off the series just as the new season starts, says Live 5 News.
+For someone who doesn’t want any part of his custody battle with his ex, Kathryn Dennis, on the Bravo show, Southern Charm, now that he’s been fired, Thomas Ravenel is subpoenaing members of the cast into court for depositions.
+In the same week that it was revealed that the former politician and reality star wants to depose the mother of the show’s executive producer, Patricia Altschul, Ravenel went to court to keep details of the fight off the series just as the new season starts, says Live 5 News.

 Ravenel is not only including Altschul in his custody matter, but he is also including Bravo and the production company, Haymaker, insisting that Dennis is only seeking custody as a storyline for the show.
 On Wednesday, Ravenel asked a Charleston judge to keep mention of his legal battle with Dennis off the new season which airs next month.